Part B: Further technical guidance

 For indications that imply an ability of a listed medicine to assist with weight loss, the same level of evidence (that is, relevance, high quality, statistical & clinical significance and balance of the evidence) is required as for any other indication for a listed medicine.
 Specifically:

-- the proposed indications should be consistent with the evidence held to support such indications
+- the selected indications should be consistent with the evidence held to support such indications

 - the design and quality of the study should allow accurate conclusions of study outcomes to be drawn